-The original recipes for Long Black and Americano ask for double shots of espresso.
+The original recipes for both coffees ask for double shots of espresso.
 For the Long Black, the espresso is transferred in a cup prefilled with hot water.

 For the Americano, hot water is poured in the same cup over the espresso.
 The order of pouring and volume of water used makes all the difference.

 If you want a lighter espresso drink but don’t like adding milk due to the calories, these two drinks are the right choice.
-Both Long Black and Americano are almost zero calories(1).
+Both coffees are almost zero calories(1).

 They’re ideal for people on a particular meal plan like intermittent fasting or a low-calorie diet.